aduffy70/LabNotes/backups.md

   * Active files (including my LabNotes) are synced acrossed machines through Dropbox.
   * Less active files and large data files are only on fiddlehead.
   * Every 4 hours, my home drive on fiddlehead (including active files, less active files, backup files, and large data files) is backed up to a second drive in fiddlehead (BACKPACK).
+  * Every 4 hours, a copy of all Coulombe Lab-related files (from my active files and less active files are placed on the Tox Shares drive to provide easy access for labmates.
   * Every night, those same files are backed up to a second machine in a different building (crozier).
   * Once a month, my active files, less active files, and backup files on fiddlehead are saved to an external drive (CAMEL) that is only connected during this backup process.
   * Once a month, my emails, contacts, and calendar events on Google, my documents on Google Drive, and my VPCsim files on crozier are backed up on fiddlehead (these are the "backup files" referred to above).
-  * Once a month, a copy of all Coulombe Lab-related files (from my active files, less active files, and Google Drive) are placed on the Tox Shares drive to provide easy access for labmates.
+  * Once a month, a copy of all Coulombe Lab-related files from Google Drive are placed on the Tox Shares drive to provide easy access for labmates.
   * When Large data files (e.g., high-throughput sequencing data) are received they are saved:
     * on fiddlehead
     * on an external drive attached to transcriptome (BIGDISC)